 - If you’re on Facebook, install a Facebook Like Box to display the number of Facebook fans you have.

-- Audio or video interviews you’ve done with notable people in your industry or local market.
+- Audio or video interviews you’ve done with noteworthy people in your industry or local market.

 - Links to respected websites or print publications where you’ve contributed content.

-- Pictures of yourself (selfies!) with celebrities or prominent people in your industry.
+- Selfies with celebrities or prominent people in your industry.